Y Day Camp

 Hours of Operation: Camp runs from 9:00 am to 4:00 pm, Monday through Friday (not including transportation time).

-Camp Staff: For the nineteenth consecutive summer, our camp will be directed by Sue Fortier.
+Camp Staff: Our camp is directed by our year round Program Director Sean Fortier.
 As always, a majority of staff members from the previous summer will return and will be joined this summer by several talented, passionate new staff members.
 Our "professional role models" are hired based on their camping, education, recreational and/or child care training and experience, as well as their passion for helping children learn, grow and thrive and their commitment to our core values.
 They participate in a comprehensive training program prior to the opening of camp.
 Training includes applying Developmental Assets research, teambuilding (for both the staff team and for staff to use with their group of campers), positive discipline, risk management, and First Aid and CPR.

 Groups and Ratios: Children are organized into small groups by age.
 Each group of up to 13 children is supervised by a senior staff member (Activity Leader) and a junior counselor (Group Leader).
 The overall ratio of campers:staff is 6:1.